mattyoung101/tamara/papers/proposal_draft/proposal_draft.typ

 trade-offs of the TMR algorithms on a real Xilinx Virtix 1000 FPGA, up to the point of P&R, but do not run it on a real device.
 More importantly, they also do not have any formal verification or simulated SEU scenarios to prove that the algorithms both work as intended, and keep the underlying behaviour of the circuit the same.
-Finally, in their thesis @Johnson2010a, the authors state that the benchmark designs were synthesised using a combination of the commercial Synopsys Synplify tool, and the _BYU-LANL Triple Modular Redundancy (BL-TMR) Tool_.
+Finally, in his thesis @Johnson2010a, Johnson states that the benchmark designs were synthesised using a combination of the commercial Synopsys Synplify tool, and the _BYU-LANL Triple Modular Redundancy (BL-TMR) Tool_.
 This Java-based set of tools ingest EDIF-format netlists, perform TMR on them, and write the processed result to a new EDIF netlist, which can be re-ingested by the synthesis program for place and route.
 This is quite a complex process, and was also designed before Yosys was introduced in 2013.
-It would be very beneficial if the TMR pass was instead integrated directly into the synthesis tool - which is only possible for Yosys, as Synplify is commercial proprietary software.
+It would be very better if the TMR pass was instead integrated directly into the synthesis tool - which is only possible for Yosys, as Synplify is commercial proprietary software.
 This is especially important for industry users who often have long and complicated synthesis flows.

 It's also worth noting that #cite(<Skouson2020>, form: "prose") (from the same lab as above) introduced SpyDrNet , a Python-based netlist transformation tool that also implements TMR using the same algorithm as above.
 SpyDrNet is a great general purpose transformation tool for research purposes, but again is a separate tool that is not integrated _directly_ into the synthesis process.
-We instead aim to make a _production_ ready tool, with a focus on ease-of-use, correctness and performance.
+I instead aim to make a _production_ ready tool, with a focus on ease-of-use, correctness and performance.

 Using a similar approach, #cite(<Benites2018>, form: "prose"), and their thesis @Benites2018a, introduce an automated TMR approach for use in Cadence tools.
 They distinguish between "coarse grained TMR" (which they call "CGTMR"), applied at the RTL module level, and "fine grained TMR" (which they call "FGTMR"), applied at the sub-module (i.e. net) level.
-Building on that, they develop an approach that replicates both combinatorial and sequential circuits, which they call "fine graine distributed TMR" or "FGDTMR".
+Building on that, they develop an approach that replicates both combinatorial and sequential circuits, which they call "fine grain distributed TMR" or "FGDTMR".

-== Other automated TMR approaches
 Although the most commonly cited literature implements automated TMR post-synthesis on the netlist, other authors over time have explored other stages of the ASIC/FPGA synthesis pipeline to insert TMR, both lower level and higher level.

+== Low-level TMR approaches
 On the lower level side, #cite(<Hindman2011>, form: "prose") introduce an ASIC standard-cell based automated TMR approach.
 When digital circuits are synthesised into ASICs (i.e. silicon ICs instead of FPGA gateware), they are technology mapped onto standard cells provided by the foundry as part of their Process Design Kit